AndrewIrwin/data-visualization/docs/140-mapping.md

 * The [PROJ](http://www.euref.eu/documentation/Tutorial2019/t-01-Evers.pdf) tool for projecting map coordiates
 * R journal article on [mapping with mapmisc](https://journal.r-project.org/archive/2016-1/brown.pdf)
 * Finding and fixing problems with [simple feature geometry](https://www.r-spatial.org/r/2017/03/19/invalid.html) and a [book](https://keen-swartz-3146c4.netlify.app/), especially section 8.4
+* There are a huge number of map projections.
+Here is an [introduction](http://geokov.com/education/map-projection.aspx) to some of the kinds of projections.

 ### Maps of Canada